 Personalization works.
 According to research, personalizing engagement and interactions on digital channels can boost conversions by close to 20%.
 Although the benefits are vast, many brands struggle to deliver large-scale personalized experiences.
 Most offer the same message, whether it’s to a prospect, existing customer, employee, or just someone doing research.

 The ultimate customer experience (CX) is precise, targeted, and unique.
 It’s also one of the driving forces in determining whether you will build a loyal customer base or not.
-Companies that prioritize this experience are the ones that see increased revenues.
+Companies that prioritize positive and effortless experience are the ones that see increased revenues.
 So, how can companies ensure their CX is on point?

 Ready, steady, go!

 To offer a truly personalized CX, start with this checklist:

 - Assess your current state to determine the strengths and weaknesses you can use to build a roadmap to an improved experience.